Want to vend at the Yellow Springs Street Fair?

-If you need to stop in the middle of the application process and come back to it, please do not submit, just come back later.
+If you need to stop in the middle of the application process and come back to it, you’ll have to start over when you’re ready.
 If an incomplete application is submitted, it will be rejected.

 My question is not listed here.

-Applications for the October 13, 2018 Street Fair are now available!
+Applications for the next Street Fair are now available!

-- Local applications are for vendors who have a residential or business address within the 45387 and 45316 zip codes ONLY.
+- Local applications are for vendors who have a residential or business address within the 45387 or 45316 zip codes ONLY.

 - Please read and follow all application instructions completely.
-Failure to comply with application instructions may render your application invalid and/or bar you from participation in future street fairs.
+Failure to comply with application instructions will render your application invalid and may bar you from participation in future street fairs.